 This is the primary direcotry, All the directories reside in this directory.
 The partition which the root file system resides on is mounted first during boot and the system will not boot if it doesn't find it.

 This directory contains binary files of fundamental utilities like mv, ls, cp etc.. commands.

 The startup files and the kernel, vmlinuz.
 In some recent distributions also grub data.
 Grub is the GRand Unified Boot loader and is an attempt to get rid of the many different boot-loaders we know today.

-Contains references to all the CPU peripheral hardware, which are represented as files with special properties.
-We can interact with these in the same way as normal files, so finding out a keyboard device file and piping in its specific code will resemble a key press.
+This directory contains device specific files like the usb, keyboard, mouse.
+So finding out a keyboard device file and piping in its specific code will resemble a key press.
 This is the best way to simulate user input like keyboard, mouse etc..

 Contains system configuration files, change to these files will be reflected to all users.
 For user specific configuration modify the ‘.config’ directory present in user home directory.

 This is the home directory where user data is stored.
 Each user gets a directory with directory name as user name.

 Library files, includes files for all kinds of programs needed by the system and the users.

 Every partition has a lost+found in its upper directory.
 Files that were saved during failures are here.

 Standard mount point for external file systems, e.g. a CD-ROM or a digital camera.